soulmachines/smiossamples/README.md

 To be added to the `ContentAwareness`, objects need to inherit from `Content`.
 This ensures that conforming items provide the necessary information for the `Persona` to be aware of their frames within the App.

 This information is as follows:
 - `getId`: A unique identifier for the content.
 Content with duplicate ID will replace each other.
-Note that if the ID matches the id provided to `showcards(id)`, the Persona will gesture or glance at the content.
+Note that if the ID matches the id provided to `showcards(id)`, the Persona will gesture at the content.
 - `getBounds`: A `PointRect` of the coordinates the content exists at.
 This is made up of  `x1, x2, y1, y2`.
 - `getMetadata`: A dictionary of metadata to associate with the `Content`.